bluecatlabs/gateway-workflows/Community/dhcp_exporter/README.md

 Check *Export Network Structure* if you wish to export the network structure alongside the DHCP data.
 Click *DOWNLOAD*
 ![screenshot](img/dhcp_exporter2.jpg?raw=true "network_exporter2")
-If you wish to export the whole configuration, then **do not** specify any blocks / networks, just choose the format and click *DOWNLOAD* (Depending on the BAM data, this will take some time to export).
+If you wish to export the whole configuration, then **do not** specify any blocks / networks, just choose the format and click *DOWNLOAD* (Depending on the data size, this will take some time to export).

 3. **Exported file**
 Open the exported file.